hpe-storage/truenas-csp/INSTALL.md

 ```

 **Note:** Replace `hpe-csi-k8s-<version>.yaml` with your version of Kubernetes.
 Also change the version of the HPE CSI Driver manifests where applicable.
 Using mismatching versions of the TrueNAS CORE CSP and the HPE CSI Driver will most likely **NOT** work.

-### TrueNAS CORE Container Storage Provider Helm Chart

-The recommended way to install the CSP is to use Helm.

-- Learn more about the chart on [Artifact Hub](https://artifacthub.io/packages/helm/truenas-csp/truenas-csp)

 ### Configure CSI driver